COMP6248-Reproducability-Challenge/Zero-shot-Knowledge-Transfer-via-Adversarial-Belief-Matching/README.md

 ## Implementation
 Wide Residual Nets (WRNs) are used for both the teacher and the student networks in the few-shot and zero-shot algorithms.
 For the implementation of such networks, we opted to use the authors' code with slight adaptations.
-Everything was implemented on our own including Zero-Shot, KD+AT and adversarial belief matching.
+Everything other than WRN and the generator was implemented on our own including Zero-Shot, KD+AT and adversarial belief matching.

 ## Experimentation